National League of Cities: Federal advocacy

 NLC and the National Association of Counties (NACo) formed the Congressional Caucus of Former Local Elected Officials in 2021.
 The bipartisan caucus brings together members of Congress with prior service in local government to improve intergovernmental partnerships, provide up-to-date information about mutual policy interests to members of Congress and their staffs, and ensure the local government voice is heard in federal decision-making.

 Conferences

-NLC hosts the annual City Summit conference in a different city held annually in November at which municipal officials participate in workshops, general sessions, networking opportunities and leadership training seminars.
+NLC hosts the annual City Summit conference in a different city held annually in November at which municipal officials and youth leaders participate in workshops, general sessions, networking opportunities and leadership training seminars.
 NLC's other yearly conference is the Congressional City Conference, held annually in March in Washington, D.C.
 Thousands of municipal officials discuss NLC’s legislative priorities with Members of Congress and the Administration, share promising practices, discuss policy and participate in leadership training opportunities.

 Programs

 Center of Municipal Practice

 NLC's Center for Municipal Practice is dedicated to addressing key challenges faced by our member municipalities and cities across the country.
 These challenges include various critical areas, including housing, public safety and justice, transportation, infrastructure, racial equity, sustainability, economic development, emerging technologies, and more.
 The center offers technical assistance, educational resources, peer learning and grant opportunities, and innovative ideas that empower local leaders to build and sustain vibrant communities.